wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/user-guide/pci-dss-compliance.md

 meta_title: "Credit card user guide - PCI DSS compliance - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
+short_description: "Comply with the payment industry's data security standard, meant to protect your and your customer's data"
 aliases:
     - /faq/risk-and-fraud/about-credit-card-payments/
     - /faq/risk-and-fraud/what-do-i-need-to-know-about-credit-card-payments